servo/servo/README.md

 - [gstreamer-1.0-msvc-x86_64-1.16.0.msi](https://gstreamer.freedesktop.org/data/pkg/windows/1.16.0/gstreamer-1.0-msvc-x86_64-1.16.0.msi)
 - [gstreamer-1.0-devel-msvc-x86_64-1.16.0.msi](https://gstreamer.freedesktop.org/data/pkg/windows/1.16.0/gstreamer-1.0-devel-msvc-x86_64-1.16.0.msi)

-Note that the MinGW binaries will not work, so make sure that you install the MSVC the ones.
+Note that the MinGW binaries will not work, so make sure that you install the MSVC ones.

 Note that you should ensure that _all_ components are installed from gstreamer, as we require many of the optional libraries that are not installed by default.